 See definitions for common and differentiating features.

-*Based on the total number of reviews and average ratings (on a 5-point scale) from leading software review platforms.
+*Based on the total number of reviews and average ratings (on a 5-point scale) from B2B platforms.

-**The number of employees is gathered from publicly available resources (i.e., LinkedIn).
+The number of employees is obtained from publicly available sources (e.g. LinkedIn).

 NinjaOne Endpoint Management